 The market transition from LIBOR to SOFR is expected to be complicated, including the development of term SOFR rates and credit adjustments to accommodate differences between LIBOR and SOFR.
 During the transition period, LIBOR may exhibit increased volatility or become less representative, and the overnight Treasury repurchase market underlying SOFR may also experience disruptions from time to time, which may result in unexpected fluctuations in SOFR.
-The use of an alternative reference rate such as SOFR (and the transition to that rate) will likely create challenges for us with respect to our asset liability management activities including, but not limited to, managing the transition-related basis risk.
-While market activity in SOFR-linked financial instruments has continued to increase, there can be no assurance that SOFR-linked products will be available to meet our needs in a timely manner.
-Due to these uncertainties, we are unable to predict at this time the impact the transition from LIBOR to an alternative reference rate (or rates) could have on our business, risk management practices (including, but not limited to, our hedging activities), financial condition and results of operations.

-Foreign Currency Risks
+Foreign Currency Exchange Rate Risks

 In the normal course of business, we are exposed to risks associated with fluctuations in foreign currency exchange rates related to transactions that are denominated in currencies other than our functional currencies, as well as the effects of translating amounts denominated in a foreign currency to the U.S. Dollar as a normal part of our financial reporting process.
-Most of our foreign operations have the U.S. Dollar as their functional currency, however, two of our China facilities utilize the Renminbi (RMB), which results in recognition of translation adjustments included as a component of other comprehensive loss.
-Our foreign exchange exposure results primarily from employee-related and other costs of running our operations in foreign countries, foreign currency denominated purchases and translation of balance sheet accounts denominated in foreign currency risk.
+Most of our foreign operations have the U.S. Dollar as their functional currency, however, two of our China facilities utilize the Renminbi (RMB), which results in recognition of translation adjustments included as a component of other comprehensive income (loss).
+Our foreign exchange exposure results primarily from employee-related and other costs of running our operations in foreign countries, foreign currency denominated purchases and translation of balance sheet accounts denominated in foreign currencies.
+Our primary foreign exchange exposure is to the RMB.
+Except for certain equipment purchases, we do not engage in hedging to manage foreign currency risk.
 However, we may consider the use of derivatives in the future.
 In general, our Chinese customers pay us in RMB, which partially mitigates this foreign currency exchange risk.

 We enter into foreign currency forward contracts to mitigate the impact of changes in foreign currency exchange rates and to reduce the volatility of purchases and other obligations generated in currencies other than our functional currencies.
-Our foreign subsidiaries may at times enter into forward exchange contracts to manage foreign currency risks in relation to certain purchases of machinery denominated in foreign currencies other than our functional amount of the foreign exchange contracts as of March 29, 2021 and December 28, 2020 was approximately \$1.9 million (JPY 196.3 million) and \$1.2 million (JPY 125.0 million), respectively.
+Our foreign subsidiaries may at times enter into forward exchange contracts to manage foreign currency risks in relation to certain purchases of machinery denominated in foreign currencies other than our functional currencies.
+The notional amount of the foreign exchange contracts as of September 27, 2021 and December 28, 2020 was approximately \$1.2 million (JPY 132.3 million) and \$1.2 million (JPY 125.0 million), respectively.
 We designated certain of these foreign exchange contracts as cash flow hedges.